One-year-old Rana starved to death.

 Rana wasn’t the first Syrian child to die of hunger in Moadamia.
 A seven-year-old girl died due to malnutrition on Friday.
 Three other children (aged three, five, and seven) and two women (aged 34 and 48) also slowly starved to death, because Syrian President Bashar al Assad’s military and regime-backed militias had besieged the town.

 Duaa al Sheikh, a 7-year-old Syrian girl in Moadamia, died due to malnutrition on Friday.

-Back in mid-August, the town fell victim to the Sarin nerve gas chemical attack by the Assad regime.
-Over the past year, the town’s population dropped from 70,000 to 12,000.
+Back in mid-August, the town fell victim to the Sarin nerve-gas chemical attack by the Assad regime.
+Over the past year, the town’s population has dropped from 70,000 to 12,000.
 Most had fled, but the remaining residents have no way to leave.
 More than half are women and children, according to the National Coalition for Syrian Revolutionary and Opposition Forces.

 Anyone who tries to leave “gets shot or tortured to death,” Moadamia resident, Dani al Qappani told me over Skype that regime snipers will shoot people if they attempt to leave the town.

 For nearly a year, the town has been under siege, meaning no food or medical supplies have been brought in, not even through humanitarian aid agencies.
 Bread supplies ran out more than six months ago.

 The residents eat just whatever they can grow—olives, figs, berries, pomegranates, and foliage like grape leaves.

 “It’s just something to keep them alive basically,” Dr. Nana said.
 “The leaves that you eat have no nutrition.
 It’s empty.
 It’s just to fill their stomachs.”

 Moadamia resident and field hospital physician, Dr. Omar Hakeem, told me there’s “widespread hunger” in the town.